SajibBarua-art/ema-john-simple/README.md

 Feature:
 1. A user can login with google, facebook or email.
 2. A user can add product to cart
-3. A user can order product from cart
+3. A user can order product from the cart
 4. A user can pay with the card

 1. Live site Link: https://ema-john-simple-copy.web.app/